-How does a top recruiter in the superyacht crew sector spend his day?
+How does a top recruiter spend his day?
 Meet Ryan Holloway…

-Ryan Holloway, a Senior Recruitment Consultant at Faststream Superyacht Crew, specialises in sourcing world-class crew for superyachts.
-Based in Southampton, UK, discover how he manages his day-to-day responsibilities, ensuring a seamless experience for both his clients and candidates in the high-demand superyacht industry.
+Ryan Holloway, a Senior Recruitment Consultant at Faststream, specialises in sourcing world-class candidates.
+Based in Southampton, UK, discover how he manages his day-to-day responsibilities, ensuring a seamless experience for both his clients and candidates in the high-demand maritime industry.

 8:30 am: I usually aim to get into the office by 8:30 am.
 Sometimes, I try to fit in a morning cardio session because I'm a gym enthusiast.

-9:00 am: We have a team meeting where we discuss strategy, the Yachts we're working with, the jobs we have on, and our plans for the day.
+9:00 am: We have a team meeting where we discuss strategy, the Companies we're working with, the jobs we have on, and our plans for the day.

 9:30 am: After the meeting, I focus on delivery.
 This typically involves catching up with clients to see if anything has changed in their processes and checking in with candidates to ensure everything is on track.